mami-project/nemo/README.md

 # Intent based VNF descriptor compiler for ODL

 This project started as a fork of https://gitgub.com/telefonicaid/vibnemo .
-It contains all the development files to implement a compiler for Virtual Network Functions (VNFs) based on the IRTF draft on [High-level VND Descriptors using NEMO](https://datatracker.ietf.org/doc/draft-aranda-nfvrg-recursive-vnf/) .
+It contains all the development files to implement a compiler for Virtual Network Functions (VNFs) based on the IETF draft on [High-level VND Descriptors using NEMO](https://datatracker.ietf.org/doc/draft-aranda-nfvrg-recursive-vnf/) .

 ## Dependencies ##